Mohit722/Terraform-project/README.md

 - Environment Isolation: Use separate environments for development, staging, and production to avoid conflicts and ensure stability.
 - Reuse Modules: Leverage the modular structure to avoid duplicating code and maintain consistency across environments.
 - Documentation: Keep your documentation up to date with any changes made to the modules or configurations.

+# Running Terraform with Jenkins Pipeline

+This project can be integrated with Jenkins to automate the deployment and management of your infrastructure using Terraform.
+Below are the steps to set up a Jenkins pipeline that executes Terraform commands.

+# Steps to Run Terraform in a Jenkins Pipeline

+1. Set Up Jenkins:
+   - Ensure you have [Jenkins](https://www.jenkins.io/doc/book/installing/) installed and running.
+   - Install the required plugins:
+     - Pipeline: For creating Jenkins pipelines.
+     - Terraform: For running Terraform commands directly from Jenkins.

+2. Create a New Jenkins Pipeline Job:
+   - Go to your Jenkins dashboard.
+   - Click on "New Item" and select "Pipeline".
+   - Give your pipeline a name and click "OK".

+3. Configure the Pipeline:
+   - In the pipeline configuration, you can use a `Jenkinsfile` to define your pipeline stages.
+You can place the `Jenkinsfile` in the root of your Git repository or directly in the pipeline configuration in Jenkins.

+# Example Jenkinsfile

+Here’s a simple example of a `Jenkinsfile` that runs Terraform commands:

+pipeline {
+    agent any

+    environment {
+        TF_VAR_instance_type = 't2.micro'            // Set your desired instance type
+        TF_VAR_custom_ami_id = 'ami-xxxxxxxx'        // Replace with your custom AMI ID TF_VAR_elb_port = 80                           // Replace with your ELB port
+        TF_VAR_server_port = 8080                     // Replace with your server port
+        // Add additional variables as needed
+    }

+    stages {
+        stage('Checkout Code') {
+            steps {
+                // Checkout the code from your repository git 'https://github.com/your-repo.git' // Replace with your repo URL }
+        }

+        stage('Terraform Init') {
+            steps {
+                // Run Terraform init
+                sh 'terraform init'
+            }
+        }

+        stage('Terraform Plan') {
+            steps {
+                // Run Terraform plan
+                sh 'terraform plan -var-file="terraform.tfvars"'
+            }
+        }

+        stage('Terraform Apply') {
+            steps {
+                // Run Terraform apply
+                sh 'terraform apply -var-file="terraform.tfvars" -auto-approve'
+            }
+        }
+    }

+    post {
+        success {
+            echo 'Terraform applied successfully!'
+        }
+        failure {
+            echo 'Terraform failed!'
+        }
+    }
+}

+# Explanation of the Jenkinsfile

+- Agent: Specifies the Jenkins agent where the pipeline will run. `agent any` allows it to run on any available agent.
+- Environment: Sets environment variables that will be used in the Terraform commands.
+- Stages:
+  - Checkout Code: Checks out the code from your Git repository.
+  - Terraform Init: Initializes the Terraform workspace.
+  - Terraform Plan: Runs `terraform plan` to see what changes will be made.
+  - Terraform Apply: Applies the changes with `terraform apply`.
+The `-auto-approve` flag automatically approves the plan.
+- Post Actions: Handles success and failure notifications.

+# Triggering the Pipeline

+You can configure Jenkins to trigger this pipeline:
+- Manually by clicking "Build Now".
+- Automatically via webhooks from GitHub for changes in the repository.
+- On a schedule using the "Build Triggers" section.

+# Benefits of Using Jenkins with Terraform

+- Automation: Automate your infrastructure provisioning and management.
+- Version Control: Keep your infrastructure code in version control, enabling easier collaboration.
+- Consistency: Ensure consistent environments across development, testing, and production.
+- Visibility: Monitor your infrastructure changes in the Jenkins dashboard.

+This integration allows you to manage and deploy your infrastructure as part of your CI/CD pipeline, streamlining your development and deployment processes.

 # Contributing